Introduction to 100G QSFP28 Optical Transceiver

 100GBASE-SR4 and 100GBASE-LR4 are the most commonly used 100G interface specifications defined by the IEEE.
 However, the transmission distance of QSFP28 SR4 is too short to meet all interconnection requirements and the cost of QSFP28 LR4 is too high for large data centers.
 Therefore, MSA brought a solution for mid-range connectivity to the market and defined the standards of QSFP28 PSM4 and CWDM4.
 Although the capability of QSFP 100G LR4 completely covers QSFP28 CWDM4, but the QSFP 100G CWDM4 solution is much cheaper and more competitive than QSFP28 LR4 in the scenario of 2km transmission.

-The laser plays an important role in the 100G QSFP28 optical transceivers which has five major types: VCSEL, FP, DFB, DML, and EML.
+The laser plays an important role in the 100G QSFP28 optical transceivers which have five major types: VCSEL, FP, DFB, DML, and EML.
 Different types of lasers have different working wavelengths, modes and application environments.

 |Laser Type||Wavelength||Working Mode||Application Scenario|